Baukebrenninkmeijer/table-evaluator/README.md

+@import "style.css"

 # TableEvaluator
 **Production branch reflects the pypi package**

 TableEvaluator is a library to evaluate how similar a synthesized dataset is to a real data.
 In other words, it tries to give an indication into how real your fake data is.
 With the rise of GANs, specifically designed for tabular data, many applications are becoming possibilities.
 For industries like finance, healthcare and goverments, having the capacity to create high quality synthetic data that does **not** have the privacy constraints of normal data is extremely valuable.
 Since this field is this quite young and developing, I created this library to have a consistent evaluation method for your models.

 ## Installation
 The package can be installed with
 ```
 pip install table_evaluator
 ```